How to start sending emails

 Find the domain from which you want to send emails via SMTP and click Manage.

-The following information will be automatically generated:
+By creating SMTP users, the following information will be automatically generated:

 Username